greydongilmore/trajectoryGuide-site/docs/widgets/05_registration.md

     </figure>
 </center>

-You can also use the **Layer Reveal** tool to check the registration in more detail.
+&emsp;&emsp;You can also use the **Layer Reveal** tool to check the registration in more detail.
 This tool displays a square that contains half the foreground scan and half the background scan.

 <center>
     <figure>